Qatar World Cup 2022 stadiums: Your guide to the eight venues

 While they are striking in design, the eight venues – the fewest since the 16-team 1978 World Cup in Argentina – are a logistical relief for fans attending arguably the most controversial World Cup ever.

-That is because the eight stadiums are all within 21 miles of central Doha and will be linked by a metro and tram system, making it possible to watch more than one game in the same day.
+That is because the eight stadiums are all within 21 miles of central Doha and are linked by a metro and tram system, making it possible to watch more than one game in the same day.

 Some grounds are powered by solar farms and equipped with cooling systems to battle the heat, while others have outdoor air-conditioning.
 And once the tournament is said and done days before Christmas, only one stadium will be called home to a football team: the Khalifia International Stadium.